-- 114. Dr. Rodchenkov gave live oral evidence at the hearing by videoconference, from behind a screen, assisted by a translator and in the presence of a legal representative.
-Dr. Rodchenkov said that "grodchen@yandex.ru" was his email address during the relevant period. - 115.
-Dr. Rodchenkov was asked by counsel for the IAAF why the London Washout Schedules "only start with samples around [15-17 July 2012]."
-Dr. Rodchenkov responded that the London washout programme started earlier.
+- 114. Dr. Rodchenkov gave live oral evidence at the hearing by videoconference from behind a screen, assisted by a translator and in the presence of a legal representative.
+Dr. Rodchenkov said that "grodchen@yandex.ru" was his email address during the relevant period. - "only start with samples around [15-17 July 2012]."
+Dr. Rodchenkov said in response that the London washout programme started earlier.
 He travelled to London on 17 July 2012 and asked Dr. Sobolevsky to prepare the London Washout Schedules for presentation to Deputy Minister Nagornykh.
 Dr. Rodchenkov was also asked why there was an "m" in the gender column of London Washout Schedules for some samples taken from female athletes.
 He replied: "according to the international standard for the laboratories, if the gender is not indicated in the doping control form, or not entered at the registration of the sample, then by default, 'm' is entered."
 As to why an "f" sometime appears in relation to male athletes, Dr. Rodchenkov said: "that must have been somebody's mistake." - 116.
 Counsel for the IAAF also asked Dr. Rodchenkov about two entries in the London Washout Schedules (EDP0024) relating to two samples taken from the same athlete (not the Appellant) on the same day.
 The first entry is as follows: